 Ceramic tile is also free from Polyvinyl chloride (PVC), a resin used in some vinyl flooring types and installation materials that is regularly a subject of concern among health experts and builders.
 There are no plastic health concerns with ceramic tile.

 Ceramic tile and its installation materials are completely free of polyvinyl chloride.

 Anyone with allergies or asthma appreciates the relief of allergen-free environments but simply staying indoors has the potential to expose you to poor indoor air quality.

 Indoor air quality is often a contributing factor in many respiratory problems, in addition to contributing to the spread of airborne pathogens.
 The surface of ceramic tiles directly improves indoor air quality because it cannot be penetrated by allergens such as pollen, dust, or dirt.
 Instead, allergens settle on the surface of tile, where they can be wiped away with simply water and a sponge or mop (no harsh cleaning chemicals required).
-Ceramic tile’s non-porous surface is also naturally resistant to bacteria and options are available with antimicrobial properties that can suppress and even destroy harmful microorganisms, such as mold, fungi, bacteria, and viruses.
+Ceramic tile’s nonporous surface is also naturally resistant to bacteria and options are available with antimicrobial properties that can suppress and even destroy harmful microorganisms, such as mold, fungi, bacteria, and viruses.

 Ceramic tile contains no allergens and is extremely easy to maintain.